ned14/pcpp/README.rst

 ----------------------------
 - Fix bug where outputting to stdout did not combine with anything which printed to stdout.
 Thanks to Fondesa for reporting this.
+- Fix extra newlines being inserted after a multiline comment.
+Thanks to virtuald for sending a PR fixing this.

 v1.21 (30th September 2019):
 ----------------------------